 As long as you had a genuine belief that your employer was acting illegally when you reported them, they are not allowed to take any retaliatory actions against you, such as firing or demoting you.

-So, as long as you acted in good faith when making the report, you should be protected from any negative consequences.2
+In short, if you acted in good faith when making the report, you should be protected from any negative consequences.2

 See our related article on whistleblower protection for employees who report legal violations (LC 1102.5).